-Two granite boulders inscribed with thunderbird figures are exhibited at Writing Rock State Historic Site located 12 miles northeast of Grenora.
+Two granite boulders inscribed with thunderbird figures are exhibited at the Writing Rock State Historic Site 12 miles northeast of Grenora.
 Giving the site its name, the drawings probably represent the Thunderbird, a mythological figure sacred to Late Prehistoric Plains Indians.

 Devils Lake is the largest natural body of water in North Dakota.
 Deriving its name from the Native American word, Miniwaukan, early explorers incorrectly translated the word to mean Bad Spirit.

-10,000 years ago, the state’s eastern edge was a vast glacial lake bed.
+Ten thousand years ago, the state’s eastern edge was a vast glacial lake bed.

 Theodore Roosevelt National Park in western North Dakota is the only national park named for a person.
 As president, Theodore Roosevelt was instrumental in founding the national park system.
-North Dakota has 6 national sites, 56 state historic sites, 18 state parks, and more than 150 museums.
+North Dakota has six national sites, 56 state historic sites, 18 state parks, and more than 150 museums.
 5 of the 150 museums are Dinosaur museums.